 A full listing of protected species is available online at the Department of Climate Change, Energy, the Environment and Water (www.dcceew.gov.au).
 AFMA has also provided a Protected Species Identification Guide to all SESSF operators.
-The protected species guide is available on the AFMA website ('Environment and research'' - 'Protected species management' - 'protected species ID guide')
+The protected species ID guide is available on the AFMA website ('Research and Environment'' - 'Protected species management' - 'protected species ID guide').